david-schmidt/adt/website/trunk/htdocs/WEB-INF/data/smarty/templates/index.markdown

 Download [ADT\_2006.zip](http://download.berlios.de/adt/ADT_2006.zip) and
 unzip the archive.
 The result is a folder named "ADT\_2006".
-This includes a Windows and MS-DOS program, as well as the three most popular Apple II-side programs.
+This includes a Windows and MS-DOS program, as well as two popular Apple II-side programs.

 PC Side